Author’s Last name, First initial. (Date published). Title. URL

 When simply referring to another piece of information from another source, also include a citation directly following it.

-Citations in the text are found near a direct quote, paraphrased information, or reference.
+Citations in the text are found near a direct quote, paraphrased information, or next to a mention of another source.
 To see examples of some narrative/parenthetical citations in action, look at the image above, under “All About Citations & References.”

 Note: *Only include the page or paragraph number when using a direct quote or paraphrase.
-This information is included in order to help the reader locate the exact portion of text themselves.
+Page numbers have a p. before the number, pp. before the page range, and para. before the paragraph number.
+This information is included to help the reader locate the exact portion of text themselves.
 It is unnecessary to include this information when you’re simply referring to another source.

 “Well, you’re about to enter the land of the free and the brave.
 And I don’t know how you got that stamp on your passport.
 The priest must know someone” (Tóibín, 2009, p.
 52).

-Student teachers who use technology in their lessons tend to continue using technology tools throughout their teaching careers (Kent & Giles, 2017).
+Student teachers who use technology in their lessons tend to continue using technology tools throughout their teaching careers (Kent & Giles, 2017, p.
+12).

 If including the author’s name in the sentence, place the year in the parentheses directly next to his or her name.
-Add the page number at the end, unless it’s a source without any pages or paragraph numbers.
+Add the page number at the end, unless it’s a source without any pages or paragraph numbers (See Section 8.10 of the Publication manual for more details).

 In-text citation APA example: